kubeflow/training-operator/docs/release/README.md

 ### Create GitHub Tag

-1. After the above PR is merged, rebase your branch and push new tag to upstream
+1. After the above PR is merged, rebase your release branch and push new tag to upstream

    ```bash
    git fetch upstream